What is bloatware?

 On Android and Windows phones, manufacturers such as Samsung, HTC and LG, and service providers such as Vodafone and O2, may install their own apps to sell services.
 Throw in third-party bloatware – such as music-streaming services, games and toolbars – and you could be looking at a device that’s overloaded before you even start adding your own apps.

 Apple is also guilty of preloading some apps on iPhones and iPads including Maps, Weather and Stocks.
 These, however, are useful core apps, rather than third-party software that’s intent on hooking you into paying monthly fees for something you don't need or want.
+Apple also famously downloaded the U2 album Songs of Innocence onto the devices of all iTunes users without their permission.

 10 of the best free apps for iPad and iPhone